zhuohan123/homepage/content/home/about.md

 # About Me

 I am currently finishing my undergraduate study at Peking University, advised by Prof. [Liwei Wang](http://www.cis.pku.edu.cn/faculty/vision/wangliwei/).
-Previously, I was a research intern at Microsoft Research Asia and Stanford University.
+Previously, I have interned at Microsoft Research Asia and Stanford University.
 I will join UC Berkeley as a CS PhD student in fall 2019.

 My main research interest is machine learning in general.
 Previously, I have worked on sequence modeling and 3D deep learning.
 I try to find insights from different domains and use them to improve the performance (accuracy, efficiency, interpretability) of current machine learning models.